denisoed/focus-engine/README.md

 # FocusEngine

-A lightweight TypeScript library for creating visual focus effects on DOM elements.
+A lightweight TypeScript library for spatial keyboard navigation between UI elements.
+FocusEngine allows users to navigate UI elements naturally using arrow keys based on their spatial relationship on the screen.

 ## Installation